rehierl/node-tree-outliner/3-basic-design/3-7-0-design-8.md

 <!-- ======================================================================= -->
 ## preliminary summary

-With regards to associations, only case **n1:s0, n5:s0** does not seem to result in a conflict.
+With regards to associations, only case "n1:s0, n5:s0" does not seem to result in a conflict.
 That is, because the associations are consistent with "Associate each sectioning node with the parent section of the section it declares".

 Note that `n5` is defined to close `s1`.
-Consequently, and when entering `n5`, a `currentSection` variable would have to be modified in order to point to `s1`'s parent section (i.e. `s0`).
+Consequently, and when entering `n5`, a `currentSection` variable would have to be modified in order to point to `s1`'s parent section (e.g. `s0`).
 Because of that, an implementation of the `n5:s0` association appears to be possible.

 Note that the use of such definitions is still limited:
 Node `n5` must be a child node of `n1`.

 However, placing a section inside of a parent node and then define it to be independent of that parent node still appears to be inconsistent.
+That is, because `n5`, an inner node (i.e. descendant of `n1`), is associated with an outer section.

+**TODO**
-Because of that, further considerations are in order.
+Further considerations are in order.

 <!-- ======================================================================= -->
 ## derived statements

+**TODO**
+A single tree of sections?

 **DEFINITION**
 A type-1 section always ends with its default scope.

-**TODO**
-A single tree of sections?